Can Melbourne be a more active city?

 Health issues due to sedentary routines are arguably just as damaging as those due to a lack of urban ecology or access to outdoor spaces.

-As Victoria makes its way through stage four lockdowns, the wellbeing of Melburnians has never been more essential.
+As Victoria finds its feet again, the wellbeing of Melburnians has never been more essential.
 We already knew our physical health was important, but how is it connected to our city’s urban design?

 Active by design